habibcilmd-cardiologist/dr-cil/content/en/services/ambulatory-blood-pressure-monitoring/index.md

 {{< /alert >}}

 Ambulatory Blood Pressure Monitoring (ABPM) is the continuous measurement of blood pressure over 24 hours.
 It is the gold standard method for diagnosing hypertension and monitoring treatment.
-Cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in ABPM evaluation.

 ## What is Ambulatory Blood Pressure Monitoring?